MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 * Fix that ensures that End Session cleanup fully removes all connections between the user’s account and the device.
 * Performance fix that improves cleanup time as well as Miracast connection time.
 * Introduces Easy Authentication utilization during ad-hoc meetings.
-* Fix that ensures service components to use the same proxy that is configured across the device.
+* Fix that ensures proxy settings configured on the device are used across all service components.
 * Reduces and more thoroughly secures the telemetry transmitted by the device, reducing bandwidth utilization.
 * Enables a feature allowing users to provide feedback to Microsoft after a meeting concludes.